top of page

 Sport Departments and Sports Clubs/Socieites are delivering many physical wellbeing activities including;

-• Setting team distance targets (2024 will be, for example, 24,000 or 2,024 miles) by either hand-cycling, cycling, wheelchair pushing, swimming, walking, jogging, running, rowing or paddling (canoeing, kayaking or paddle-boarding) with students and staff adding distance to the overall target.
+• Setting team distance targets (2025 could be, for example, 25,000 or 2,025 miles) by either hand-cycling, cycling, wheelchair pushing, swimming, walking, jogging, running, rowing or paddling (canoeing, kayaking or paddle-boarding) with students and staff adding distance to the overall target.

 Art, Music, and Creative Media Departments, and Students are planning;